Frequency-switching Array Enhanced Physical-Layer Security in Terahertz Bands: A Movable Antenna Perspective: System Model

 For the considered FSA, let $d_0 = \frac{\lambda_0}{2}$ denote the inter-antenna spacing where $\lambda_0$ represents the carrier wavelength.
 In particular, the basic carrier frequency is denoted by $f_0 = \frac{c}{\lambda_0}$, where $c = 3\times 10^8$ m/s represents the light speed.
 Without loss of generality, we assume that the number of antennas at Alice is an odd integer and the ULA is centered at the origin.
 As such, the coordinate of the $n$-th antenna at the ULA is $(0, y_n = \delta_nd_0)$, where $\delta_n = \frac{2n-N-1}{2}, n \in \mathcal{N}\triangleq\{1,2,\cdots,N\} $.

-Unlike conventional MA systems where each antenna in the ULA can be flexibly adjusted, in the proposed FSA system, the position of each antenna is fixed, while the radiation frequency of each antenna can be flexibly switched to enhance PLS.
-It will be shown in Section \ref{sec:physical meaning} that such frequency switching is equivalent to \emph{moving} the antennas in the fixed ULA, resembling the so-called MA.
+Unlike conventional MA systems where each antenna's position in the ULA can be flexibly adjusted, in the proposed FSA system, the position of all antennas are fixed, while the carrier frequency and the radiation frequency of each antenna can be flexibly switched in a given range to enhance PLS.
+It will be shown in Section \ref{sec:physical meaning} that such frequency switching is equivalent to \emph{repositioning} the antennas in the fixed ULA, resembling the MA.